Targeted scoliosis treatment backed with Technology.

 Difference Between the Structural and Non-Structural Classification of Scoliotic Curves

 Before we begin our discussion of the differences between the structural and non-structural forms of scoliotic curves, it is worth mentioning that these terms came into existence to improve surgeon-to-surgeon communications.
 The number of scoliotic patients is increasing substantially.
 Given that, the number of surgeries has also increased.
 The rapid rise in skoliosis diagnoses and surgical interventions was first noticed in the mid-1980s.
-Dr. Lawrence G Lenke devised a means of classification to improve intra-clinician communication in regards to surgical patients.
+Dr. Lawrence G Lenke devised a means of classification to improve intra-clinician communication in regard to surgical patients.

 The Lenke method of assessments and classifications are, for the most part, based on his two classifications below: